 The PAF flag is synchronous to the WCLK and all transitions of the PAF flag occur based on a rising edge of WCLK.
 Internally the multi-queue device monitors and keeps a record of the almost full status for all queues.
 It is possible that the status of a PAF flag maybe changing internally even though that flag is not the active queue flag (selected on the write port).
 A queue selected on the read port may experience a change of its internal almost full flag status based on read operations.
-The multi-queue flow-control device also provides a duplicate of the PAF flag on the PAF flag out the PAF flag bus, this will be discussed in detail in a later section of the data sheet.
+The multi-queue flow-control device also provides a duplicate of the PAF flag on the PAF flag out the PAF flag out the table the status of the data sheet.